 Users can add building data to the map via a drawing tool, which allows them to draw a building and set its height.
 ShadeMap will then add the shadows it casts onto the map.

-Purchased data costs can be controlled because users are offered data only for the area in which they are interested, charged per square kilometre (USD $2.49 as at August 2024).
+Purchased data costs can be controlled because users are offered data only for the area in which they are interested, charged per square kilometre (USD $3.99 as at Jamuary 2026).

 Setting height to zero will delete the building again.